Letter for students, to be read carefully before starting lessons

 The main risks of Covid transmission occur through touch and through the air.
 By only working with one person at a time, in a carefully thought-out environment where students do not directly encounter each other coming and going, and by carefully and consistently following a number of other guidelines related to physical contact and air quality, the risks can be dramatically reduced (see "What are the risks" below).

 Touch: cleaning all touched surfaces between students, and the frequent use of hand washing and hand sanitiser reduces this risk to a minimal level.
-I will not be touching student’s faces, or my own, and this is much easier to remember with masks and visor.
+I will not be touching student’s faces, or my own, and this is much easier to remember with masks.

 Lessons will be scheduled in such a way that students will not directly encounter each other (see below).